 There’s no question that the coronavirus has presented a litany of profound challenges the world over.
 Among them is a disruption to organizations and businesses that must find a way to operate in an environment the likes of which have never been seen before.
 While strong leadership is necessary across every organizational level during times of crisis, effective leadership in project management is more important than ever as remote working looks to remain the new norm for many.

 It’s also important to remember that the best leaders aren’t born — they’re developed through real experience.
 The current crisis offers a chance for budding leaders to step up and show their true mettle.
-Read on to discover the importance of leadership in project management during challenging times, as well as the project management leadership skills that are most critical in remote work situations.
+Read on to discover how to manage remote teams, the importance of leadership in project management during challenging times, and the project management skills that are most critical in remote work situations.

 The importance of leadership in project management in times of crisis